 The paper proposed including leadership as a pillar, demonstrated in programs such as Raise the Bar, to replace the performance pillar.
 However, in response to the feedback from clubs and the Board, the performance pillar was retained.
 A workshop was conducted with representatives of the various stakeholders in late 2017 to confirm the final Vision and Pillars for endorsement by the Board and presentation to the University.

-View a draft of the Strategic Plan for Sport extended version by selecting the button below.
+View the Strategic Plan for Sport extended version by selecting the button below.

 Following the conclusion of the Growing Esteem strategic phase, the University has begun development of the next organisational-wide strategy – Strategy 2030.
 In early September, the discussion paper was distributed internally which proposed a new strategic framework focused on the key themes: Students and Education, Basic Research and its Translation, Global Leadership, Place and People, Diversity and Inclusion.